 The Distribution Plan will continue in effect indefinitely as to a class if such continuance is specifically approved at least annually by a vote of both a majority of that Fund's Trustees and a majority of the Trust's Trustees who are not "interested persons of the Fund" and who have no direct or indirect financial interest in the operation of the Distribution Plan or in any agreement related to such Plan ("Independent Trustees").
 The Distributor will provide to the Trustees of each Fund a quarterly written report of amounts expended by the applicable class under the Distribution Plan and the purposes for which such expenditures were made.
-The Distribution Plan further provides that the selection and nomination of the Trust's Independent Trustees shall be committed to the discretion of the Independent Trustees of the Trust.
-The Distribution Plan may be terminated as to a class at any time by a vote of a majority of the Trust's Independent Trustees or by a vote of the shareholders of that class.
+The Distribution Plan further provides that the selection and nomination of the Trust's Independent Trustees shall be committed to the discretion of the Independent Trustees of the Trust's Independent Trustees or by a vote of the shareholders of that class.
 The Distribution Plan may not be materially amended with respect to a class without a vote of the majority of both the Trust's Trustees and Independent Trustees.
 The Distributor will preserve copies of any plan, agreement, or report made pursuant to the Distribution Plan for a period of not less than six (6) years from the date of the Distribution Plan, and for the first two (2) years the Distributor will preserve such copies in an easily accessible place.